pointaction/adguard-lists/README.md

 This is my personal blocklist and whitelist for my AdGuard Home server.

-Feel free copy or use them if you want to do so.
+Feel free copy or use them or contribute if you want to do so.

 My network is